ibm-cloud-docs/vpc/bare_metal_server_create.md

     ```
     {: pre}

-    The example request uses the JSON processing utility _jq_ to format the response.
+    The example request uses the JSON processing utility `jq` to format the response. `jq` is a third-party tool that is licensed under the [MIT license](https://stedolan.github.io/jq/download/). `jq` might not come preinstalled on all VPC images available when you create an instance.
 You can modify the command to use another parsing tool or remove `" | jq"` to receive an unformatted response.
     {: note}

     You see a response that is similar to the following example: